Museum of Sarajevo 1878–1918

 The Museum of Sarajevo 1878–1918 (Bosnian, Croatian and Serbian: Muzej Sarajevo 1878–1918 / Музеј Сарајево 1878–1918) is located near the Latin Bridge in central Sarajevo, the capital of Bosnia and Herzegovina.
-The building had been Moritz Schiller's Delicatessen in 1914, the year that Franz Ferdinand, the heir presumptive to the throne of Austria-Hungary was shot dead by Gavrilo Princip from the street corner outside, triggering the July Crisis which led to the outbreak of World War I.
+Established in 1953, the museum was named after Young Bosnia and Gavrilo Princip.
+The building, at Zelenih beretki 1 (Sarajevo 71000), had housed Moritz Schiller's Delicatessen in 1914, the year that Franz Ferdinand, the heir presumptive to the throne of Austria-Hungary was shot dead by Gavrilo Princip on the street outside.
+His assassination triggered the July Crisis, which led to the outbreak of World War I.

 Museum

+On 28 June 1953, the government of Federal People's Republic of Yugoslavia opened the "Museum of Young Bosnia and Gavrilo Princip" at the site of the assassination.
+During the Bosnian War of the 1990s, the museum was renamed to "Museum of Sarajevo 1878–1918" by the Sarajevo Canton Assembly.
 The museum is part of the Museum of Sarajevo.
 The permanent exhibition holds a collection of items and photographs with which the museum presents a chronological history of Austro-Hungarian rule in Bosnia and Herzegovina.

 It is divided into thematic units: